*Disclaimer: Pain relief is subject to the individual result of each Muscle Therapy session dependent on the type and age of the injury.

 Does Muscle Therapy Hurt?

-When scar tissue is reset, the end result is a “bruised” sore muscle.
+When scar tissue is released, the end result is a “bruised” sore muscle.
 After many years of building up the scar tissue, it will be released in 90 minutes.
 The mind needs time to unwind with the body; to reset and understand what has happened to the muscle.
 This process takes approximately 2 days.
 When you awake on the third morning after the Muscle Therapy, all the soreness should be alleviated and the pain will be a distant memory.

 What will I learn?